 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Baggage fees are one of the hidden fees that travelers absolutely hate.
-With fees ranging from $25 to $35 a bag, airlines made a whopping $4.6 billion in baggage fees in 2017.
-Travelers are more focused than ever on carrying on their luggage so they don’t have to give the airlines any more money than they have to.
+One of the most universally hated aspects of traveling is having to pay baggage fees.
+Airlines made a whopping $2.8 billion in baggage fees in 2020, regardless of the pandemic.
+Travelers are more focused than ever on carrying their luggage so they don’t have to give the airlines any more money than they have to.
 But there is a better way!
 Here’s how to avoid baggage fees with credit cards.

 How To Avoid Baggage Fees With Credit Cards

 Many travelers pick credit cards for their generous sign-up bonuses, but you only receive the bonus the first year.
 Additionally, banks have continued to tighten their policies to make it harder to jump from card to card to card.

 When you factor in benefits like free checked bags and priority boarding, it can make a lot of financial sense to keep a co-branded airline credit card to save hundreds of dollars each year by avoiding checked bag fees.
 However, if you aren’t loyal to one brand, you may want a flexible card instead, though you won’t get airline-specific perks.